rmw2/assemblance/Readme.md

   - tooltip includes type and declaration line (only works for base types, still need to add support for enums, typedefs, pointer types/arrays etc.)
 * (4/6) Automatically clean uploads folder on startup
 * (4/11) Added support for pointers, typedefs, and enumerations for variable tooltips
+* (4/15) Added support and test file for arrays for variable tooltips
+* (4/15) Added optimization select to UI and fixed form submission
+  - Still requires re-upload of file...
+* (4/15) Added filename display to UI

 ## TODO
 * Finish variable name / memory address correspondance